 The costs which will be included in the new pass-through terms do not relate to customers’ future use of the distribution system.
 The costs are incurred by DNOs in order to facilitate an equitable apportionment to customers of the costs associated with the protection which customers receive should their supplier have its licence revoked, and an equitable apportionment of distributor bad debt costs.
 Without changes to Schedule 16, the proposed changes to the electricity distribution licence would result in all customers contributing to the recovery of these costs, with unit charges increasing via revenue matching.
 This is unlikely to present an appropriate means of apportioning such costs to customers.

 Consideration is needed as to which customer groups should contribute to the recovery of SoLR and bad debt pass-through costs, and through which tariff element.
 This should be considered in the context of the ongoing Ofgem-led Targeted Charging Review (TCR), launched via a Significant Code Review (SCR).
 The current methodologies would result in the recovery of these costs manifesting as a stronger price signal for reduced overall consumption via an increased unit charge.
-This risks users who are able to reduce overall consumption doing so, and so contributing less and resulting in additional costs being borne by other users.
+This creates risks that users who are able to reduce overall consumption from doing so, and so contributing less and resulting in additional costs being borne by other users.
 This is in contradiction to the principles of the TCR, and until the outcome of the TCR is known, the treatment and allocation of these costs should be considered on individual merits.
 It is worth noting that Ofgem’s minded to decision on the TCR is to recover the residual via fixed charges, which aligns to the proposed solutions for both DCP 332 and DCP 333.

 Careful consideration is also needed for the calculation of tariffs for LDNOs.
 If the costs associated with the appointment of a SoLR are simply recovered through revenue matching (as would be the case if these changes were not made), an LDNO would benefit from higher potential revenue under its relative price control (as the host DNO charges would increase) but its costs would not increase proportionally as the increase in the host DNO’s tariff for customers connected to its network would be discounted when calculating tariffs applicable to the LDNO; hence the LDNO would be a net beneficiary of the process whereby a DNO is primarily, if not entirely, seeking to recover costs for the SoLR only.